ohsiwon/angular-gulp-coffee-boilerplate/README.md

-# Yet another Angular 1.x + CoffeeScript + Gulp Boilderplate
+# Yet another Angular 1.x + CoffeeScript + Gulp Boilerplate

 Howdy! this is just an another Boilerplate with Angular and CoffeScript.